 Therefore, NEMA 4X enclosures are ideally suited for use in washdown environments.

-Better Engineering Washdown-Rated Equipment
+How Do Better Engineering Machines meet Washdown-Rated Equipment Standards?

 Better Engineering designed our sanitary line of (316) stainless steel cleaning systems to the highest hygienic standards with industry-leading capabilities.
 These fully automatic machines are generally built to “clean design principles” and meet virtually all 3-A standards.
 Furthermore, all models in our sanitary line of cleaning systems feature a central control station with a NEMA 4X control panel for use in washdown environments.

 The cabinets are hygienic by design, with sanitary spray and dry manifolds, sloped floors to avoid standing water, and continuous inside welding (TIG).
 Additionally, systems feature a self-cleaning work tank that can fill and empty with each stage.
 Available options include an optional holding tank to reuse the wash solution, an optional hot water supply tank, and an optional drying stage.
 Furthermore, the systems can incorporate robotic integration, multi-lane, and adjustable lane options to accommodate various part sizes and choices of heating – steam, gas, or electric.
 Available sanitary cleaning systems include: